You must have an environmental permit if you operate a regulated facility in England or Wales.

 Applications that are not duly made will normally be returned along with any fee.

-The local authority will normally determine the application within 4 months of receipt ( 3 months for dry cleaners and small waste oil burners).
+We will normally determine the application within 4 months of receipt ( 3 months for dry cleaners and small waste oil burners).

 We will pay regard to the protection of the environment taken as a whole by, in particular, preventing or, where that is not practicable, reducing emissions into the air, water and land.